Lyons (surname): Irish Protestant and Antiguan branch

-During the 14th century, a branch of the family emigrated to Scotland, where they became Clan Lyon, the Lords of Glamis, and the Earls of Strathmore and Kinghorne.
-During the 15th century, a branch of the family emigrated to Ireland, where they established a seat at King's County that became known as River Lyons, and a seat at County Westmeath that was named Ledestown/Ledistown Hall, from which they served as High Sheriff of Westmeath and as High Sheriff of King's County.
-This branch of the family owned land in Antigua and later moved back from Ireland to England.
+In 1622, after their involvement in the Tudor conquest of Ireland, a branch of the Anglo-Norman family settled in Ireland, with a seat at King's County that was named River Lyons, and a seat at County Westmeath that was named Ledestown/Ledistown Hall.
+Several members of the Irish family served as High Sheriff of Westmeath and High Sheriff of King’s County during the 17th and 18th centuries.
+This Irish branch of the family owned 563 acres in Antigua.
+Some of its descendants were ennobled in the British peerage.